On the Physical Nature of the Scalar Mode Mass in the Jordan frame of a Metric $f(R)$ gravity: Introduction

 The capacity of metric $f(R)$ gravity to account for both the Universe acceleration and the Hubble tension does not come without limitations.
-To satisfy Solar System tests, the mass of the scalar degree of freedom must be sufficiently large to suppress fifth-force effects.
-Moreover, different experiments (\cite{li2018measurements, gundlach2000measurement}) impose strong local constraints on the value of the Newton constant $G$, and hence on the coefficient of the term proportional to $R$ in the Taylor series expansion of $f(R)$ at low curvatures $R_0$.
-In particular, $|\frac{\Delta G}{G}|\le 10^{-5}$ (\cite{li2018measurements, gundlach2000measurement}) ($\Delta G$ is the maximum variation of the Newton constant according to the local tests).
+To~satisfy Solar System tests, the~mass of the scalar degree of freedom must be sufficiently large to suppress fifth-force effects.
+Moreover, different experiments~\cite{li2018measurements, gundlach2000measurement} impose strong local constraints on the value of the Newton constant $G$, and~hence on the coefficient of the term proportional to $R$ in the Taylor series expansion of $f(R)$ at low curvatures $R_0$.
+In~particular, $|\frac{\Delta G}{G}|\le 10^{-5}$~\cite{li2018measurements, gundlach2000measurement} ($\Delta G$ is the maximum variation of the Newton constant according to the local tests).
 Although we assume $G$ to be constant, hence independent from the place in which it is measured, we prefer to use cosmological constraints on it as a consequence of the fact that we are in cosmological regimes.
-Hence, for the constraint on the Newtonian constant, we use the results from \cite{wang2020constraints}, according to which $\frac{\Delta G}{G}\le 3\%$.
+Hence, for~the constraint on the Newtonian constant, we use the results from~\cite{wang2020constraints}, according to which $\frac{\Delta G}{G}\le 3\%$.
 This assumption fixes $|f'(R_0)-1|\le3\cdot10^{-2}$.
+In Table~\ref{Tab_1} we summarize all the cosmological constraints we use in this~manuscript.

-To simultaneously satisfy low-redshift constraints and produce effects at cosmological scales, a possible explanation is that the scalar field undergoes a screening mechanism.
-Among those proposed, the so-called "chameleon behaviour" (\cite{khoury2004chameleon, khoury2004chameleon2, carroll1998quintessence, quiros2015chameleon, brax2008f}) has received considerable attention.
-In this mechanism, the mass of the scalar mode depends on the local energy density: in other words, the scalar field mass decreases as the spatial scale increases.
-Consequently, within the high-density environment of the Solar System, the Compton wavelength of the scalar field is short, in such a way that the field becomes effectively non-interacting.
-On the contrary, in the low-density cosmological environment, the scalar field acquires a mass of order $H_0$ (i.e. a Compton scale of the Boson field of the order of the Hubble scale), allowing it to drive the accelerated expansion of the Universe.
+To simultaneously satisfy local (Solar System) constraints and produce effects at cosmological scales, a~possible explanation is that the scalar field undergoes a screening mechanism.
+Among those proposed, the~so-called ``chameleon behavior''~\cite{khoury2004chameleon, khoury2004chameleon2, carroll1998quintessence, quiros2015chameleon, brax2008f, PhysRevD.77.107501, LIU2018286, 10.1093/mnras/sty1822} has received considerable attention.
+In~this mechanism, the~mass of the scalar mode depends on the local energy density: in other words, the~scalar field mass decreases as the spatial scale increases.
+Consequently, within~the high-density environment of the Solar System, the~Compton wavelength of the scalar field is short, in~such a way that the field becomes effectively non-interacting.
+On~the contrary, in~the low-density cosmological environment, the~scalar field acquires a mass of order $H_0$ (i.e. a Compton scale of the Boson field of the order of the Hubble scale), allowing it to drive the accelerated expansion of the~Universe.